 Beverly Hills is a decidedly white-collar village, with fully 92.98% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Beverly Hills is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Beverly Hills who work in management occupations (19.99%), sales jobs (11.44%), and healthcare (10.79%).

 Of important note, Beverly Hills is also a village of artists.
 Beverly Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beverly Hills’s character.

 Also of interest is that Beverly Hills has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Beverly Hills does not have a public transit system used by locals to get to and from work.
+Beverly Hills is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Beverly Hills is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Italian and French.